atingupta2006/oci-sre-dec-25/docs/Day-2/03-Alarms-and-Notifications/hands-on.md

 ## 2. Task 1 — Create an Alarm for CPU Usage

+#### Purpose

-## **Purpose:** Monitor CPU load of the Compute instance running the Class Enrollment app.
+Monitor CPU load of the Compute instance running the BharatMart application.

-This ensures you are alerted when the application becomes overloaded due to high student activity.
+This ensures you are alerted when the BharatMart API becomes overloaded due to high traffic during peak shopping hours.

 ## Steps: